dmstats(8) - phpMan

 single region identifier.

-When peforming a list or report, include objects of type area in
+--area When performing a list or report, include objects of type area

 --areas nr_areas